GreiffLab/immuneSIM/README.md

 The quickstart simulation using 'immuneSIM' generates a repertoire of a chosen size for a given species and receptor combination.
 It does not include somatic hypermutation and motif implantation.

-The repertoires are simulated by :ref:`insilico`.
+The repertoires are simulated in silico.
 Each repertoire will consist of a user-predefined number of fully annotated immune receptor sequences.

 The user can generate pdfs summarizing the major features of the generated repertoire that includes: VDJ usage, positional amino acid frequency and gapped-k-mer occurrence.